 Previews begin March 5.
 Opens March 30.

 Tony winner Idina Menzel (Wicked) stars in this new musical from the Pulitzer-Prize-winning writing team of Next to Normal, Brian Yorkey and Tom Kitt.
 She plays Elizabeth, a woman just turning 40 who moves to Manhattan for a fresh start.
 Also starring are Tony winner La Chanze (The Color Purple, Once on This Island), Anthony Rapp (Rent), James Snyder (Cry-Baby), Jerry Dixon (tick…tick…BOOM!), Jenn Colella (Chaplin), Jason Tam (A Chorus Line), and Tamika Lawrence (Matilda).
-The show will open on Broadway after its out-of-town try-out in Washington, D.C.
+The show comes to Broadway after its out-of-town try-out in Washington, D.C.
 Richard Rodgers Theatre, 226 W 46th St.

 The Realistic Joneses